teddynted/website-content/content/blog/aws-lambda-layers.md

 > Note that I have replaced my actual account id with a _**account-id**_ in the output above, use your AWS account ID.

 <p>That's all for now.
-In the next <a href="/blog/working-with-aws-lambda-and-lambda-layers">tutorial</a> I will show you to configure a lambda function so that it pulls axios package from a layer.</p>
+In the next <a className="markdown-link" href="/blog/working-with-aws-lambda-and-lambda-layers">tutorial</a> I will show you to configure a lambda function so that it pulls axios package from a layer.</p>